bossteve/lab1/Exchange2016-Single-Site-with-External-Access/README.md

 - AutoShutdownTime.
 24-Hour Clock Time for Auto-Shutdown (Example: 1900 = 7PM)
 - AutoShutdownEmail.
 Auto-Shutdown notification Email (Example:  user@domain.com)
 - Exchange Org Name.
 Enter a name that will be used for your Exchange Organization Name.
+- CU22.
+Select Yes if Exchange 2016 CU22 is being deployed.
+A new License parameter has been introduced in CU22.
 - Exchange2016ISOUrl.
 You must enter a URL or created SAS URL that points to an Exchange 2016 ISO for this installation to be successful.
 - Admin Username.
 Enter a valid Admin Username
 - Admin Password.
 Enter a valid Admin Password